guidobouman/thesis/Documents/Thesis/Thesis.markdown

 The plus point of the human brain as discussed earlier is intelligence and the power to draw conclusions.
 We predict this will stay this way and will not be replaced by computers.
 People are there to combine pieces of knowledge and draw the conclusion.

 TODO: not sure if this is the right place for this anecdote New ideas and hypothesis sprout after getting new information/data.
 I’d like to say that a new idea or hypothesis always is knowledge A + knowledge B. A + B makes C. For example: a 15 year old boy called Jack Andraka got an insight after reading a web page connecting the facts from those page to his biology lesson that day.
-This insight lead him to a hypothesis which made him find a way to test different sort of cancer in fast and effective way. [url][#Nosta:2013] It’s  All of this because he found a link between two facts and and saw a connection.
+This insight lead him to a hypothesis which made him find a way to test different sorts of cancer in a fast and effective way. [url][#Nosta:2013] All of this because he found a link between two facts and and saw a connection.

 People are able to percieve connections like these and make conclusions over it.
 Imagine how a better connectivity with the information on the web could facilitate the sprouting of new ideas.

 Humans
-Privacy issues

 TODO Research on somebody's memory disappearing on death?

 #### Education
-With the birth of BCI's education in its current for will fade away completely.
+With the birth of BCI's education in its current form will fade away completely.
 Education is no longer about knowledge, but about creativity and experience instead.
-People need to be able to make conclusion fast out by connecting dots.
+People will need to set up hypothesis and be able to quickly form conclusions by connecting information.
 The speed of these conclusions are fed by the associative functions of the brain, the creative part.
 Children need to be taught to be creative to train the associative functions.

-Experience is also needed to increase number of nodes in the brain.
-The more nodes, the easier is its to connect external sources to the brain.
+As we know that learning is the process of strengthening the synapses in the brain.
+It's reasonable to conclude that experience is needed to increase the number of nodes in the brain.
+The more nodes, the easier it is to connect external sources to the brain.
 'School' should provide this rich experiences.

 ## Sources
 [#Chorost:2011]: Chorost, M. (2011).
 World Wide Mind.
 New York: Free Press.